EKA2L1/docs/user/_sources/tutorials/index.rst.txt

 Tutorials
 ===================

-Start scripting with EKA2L1, by reading these:
+Start with EKA2L1, by reading these:

 .. toctree::
    :maxdepth: 10